nectar-cookbooks/mediaflux/README.md

 * `node['mediaflux']['installer_url']` - Specifies the full URL for downloading the specific Mediaflux installer.
 By default this is unset (nil).
 * `node['mediaflux']['download_base_url']` - Specifies the base URL for downloading the specific Mediaflux installer.
 By default this is unset (nil).
 * `node['mediaflux']['accept_license_agreement']` - Set this to true to signify that you accept the Mediaflux license agreement embedded in the installer.
+* `node['mediaflux']['on_version_mismatch']` This tells the recipe what to do if it detects that the currently installed Mediaflux is different to the requested version.
+The default value is 'fail'.
+See the Upgrading section for details of the other settings.
 * `node['mediaflux']['host']` - The server's hostname.
 If unspecified,  this defaults to `'localhost'`.
 * `node['mediaflux']['http_port']` - Specifies the port for the Mediaflux server's http listener.
 If unset, the server won't start an http listener.
 * `node['mediaflux']['https_port']` - Specifies the port for the Mediaflux server's https listener.
 If unset, the server won't start an https listener.
 Note that for https to work, you also need to create or obtain a suitable SSL certificate.
 The recipe will bail out if a certificate is required and none is available; e.g. in the 'installers' directory.